Adevinta (ADE) - Share buyback

-The purchase of shares is a result of the company’s decision announced on 13 May 2020 of up to 320,000 shares.
+The purchase of shares is a result of the company’s decision announced on 13 May 2020 to buy back up to 320,000 shares.
 The shares are to be used as settlement in the Company’s share-based incentive schemes as well as employee share saving plans.

 This information is subject to disclosure requirements pursuant to §4-2 and §5-12 of the Norwegian Securities Trading Act.